slviajero/tinybasic/README.md

 gcc basic.c runtime.c -lm

 while on Arduino you would compile and upload in the IDE.

+For Raspberry PI, some special settings and linker flags are required depending on the GPIO libraries used.
+Please look into the MANUAL if you want to compile on this platform.

 utility/dosify converts the code to tcc 2.01 ready format to be compiled in DOSBOX, Basic2 is not tested on DOS.